Prunus salicina

 Prunus salicina (syn.
-Prunus triflora or Prunus thibetica), commonly called the Japanese plum or Chinese plum, is a small deciduous tree native to China.
-It is now also grown in fruit orchards in Vietnam, Korea, Japan, Israel, the United States, and Australia.
+Prunus triflora or Prunus thibetica), commonly called the Chinese plum or Japanese plum, is a small deciduous tree native to China, Taiwan and Southeast Asia.
+It is an introduced species in Korea, Japan, the United States, and Australia.

-Prunus salicina should not be confused with Prunus mume, a related species also grown in China, Japan, Korea and Vietnam.
-Another tree, Prunus japonica, is also a separate species despite having a Latin name similar to Prunus salicinas common name.
+Prunus salicina should not be confused with Prunus mume, a related species also commonly called Chinese plum.
+Prunus japonica is also another tree that is a separate species despite having a Latin name similar to Prunus salicinas common name.